yogasetiawan11/Kyverno-Kubernetes/01-Kyverno.md

 - Mutate -> For example, Attach pod security policy for a pod that is created without any pod security policy configuration.
 - Verify Images -> For example, Verify if the Images used in the pod resources are properly signed and verified images.

+(Labs to get hands on experience with kyverno)[https://kodekloud.com/public-playgrounds/kubernetes-kyverno-lab]